mkonda/mkonda.github.io/_posts/2018-06-13-startup-pm-tools.md

 categories: meta
 ---

-# Intro to PM Tools We Have Used

 I thought it might be worth writing some of my ideas about tools we either use or have used at Jemurai.
 After starting, I realized that I should write separate posts for different types of tools as this quickly became a long read.
 So here, I'll focus on different ways we have organized ourselves - meaning project management and tracking tools.

 ## Trello